rpandox/C-programming_sem1-KEC/README.md

     three
         # a program to input name, post and salary of 5 employees from main() function and pass to structure type user defined function(arguments of this function should also be a structure type).
 This function returns structure variable which keeps the record of only those employees whose salary is greater than 10,000.
 This modified record is also displayed from main() function.

+LABORATORY SESSON 11 -  Files

+    one
+        # a program to read the characters from user until the user enters comma character (,) and store it in a file.
+Display the content stored in a file on the screen.

+    two
+        # a program that writes something in the source file, copies the content of the source file to the destination file and displays the content in the destination file on the screen.

+    three
+        # a program to continuously read name, age and salary of a worker and write it into a file until user confirms to end.
+Then read n from user and display the nth record in the file.
+Details of worker must be represented by a structure.